 Our brains search for problems

 Part of the collection of survival skills we’ve amassed over the millennia includes defending against environmental threats.
 We are constantly, subconsciously scanning for problems in our immediate surroundings to recognize potential threats and avoid danger, and we release cortisol when we find these threats.
 Cortisol is the “stress hormone” that our bodies automatically produce when we’re faced with warning signs that our needs are in danger of not being met.
 Because of this, we can and do consistently feel pain and discomfort by simply going outside and interacting with the world.
-This is especially the case in our era of 24-hour news cycles that constantly show and tell us of school shootings, natural disasters and ongoing political discord.
+This is especially the case in our era of 24-hour news cycles that constantly show and tell us of school shootings, natural disasters, global pandemics, and ongoing political discord.

 Money buys security

 While the phrase “money doesn’t buy happiness” slides easily off the tongue, it forgets to include “but it does buy time.”
-Using money to acquire services that allow people to have more free time, a new study suggests, increases life satisfaction and promotes emotional well-being.
+Using money to acquire services that allow people to have more free time, a recent study suggests, increases life satisfaction and promotes emotional well-being.
 While that’s quite convenient for those able to afford au-pairs, cooks and personal secretaries, the average person doesn’t rake in enough money to have the choice of affording such services.
 As a result, people with less money may feel stressed, pressed for time, and less satisfied overall.

 Not all people are happy